duniter/duniter/doc/HTTP_API.md

 ### network/*

-This URL is used for uCoin Gossip protocol (exchanging UCG messages).
+This URL is used for Duniter Gossip protocol (exchanging UCG messages).

 #### `network/peers`
 **Goal**